 For La Pendue, who trained and met at France’s renowned national puppetry school at Charleville Mezieres, there is no question of whether to use puppetry or not: ‘We are first puppeteers, secondly actors.
 We think puppets.
 That’s how it is.’

 Also totally steeped in the puppetry world are String Theatre, which was formed by third-generation marionettist Stan Middleton, whose family run London’s famous Puppet Theatre Barge; and Soledad Zarate, from Argentina.
 Soledad reflects on how the company was formed:

 ‘I met Stan at the Puppet Theatre Barge, where I trained to become a marionettist in 2007.
 Stan was working with his grandparents and mother in the first marionette production I got involved in as a trainee, The Ancient Mariner by Coleridge.
-At the end of the traineeship, I created a short shadow piece based on read the full info here The Red Balloon, the French silent film of 1956 by Lamorisse and Stan helped me…’
+At the end of the traineeship, I created a short shadow piece based on click to read more The Red Balloon, the French silent film of 1956 by Lamorisse and Stan helped me…’